msiemens/tinydb/docs/extend.rst

 Creating a Custom Table Classes
 -------------------------------

-Custom storages and middlewares are useful if you want to modify the way TinyDB stores its data.
+Custom storage and middleware are useful if you want to modify the way TinyDB stores its data.
 But there are cases where you want to modify how TinyDB itself behaves.
 For that use case TinyDB supports custom table classes.
 Internally TinyDB creates a ``Table`` instance for every table that is used.